Welcome Students, Faculty, & Staff to the

 BSW student William Lessane on being named a 2020 Newman Civic Fellow.

 The Newman Civic Fellowship recognizes and supports community-committed students who are changemakers and public problem-solvers at Campus Compact member institutions.
-Fellows are nominated by their president or chancellor on the basis of their potential for public leadership.
+Their president or chancellor nominates fellows based on their potential for public leadership.

 Healing City Baltimore Symposium at Morgan State University Student Center